lealre/crud-rental-properties/README.md

 echo "POSTGRES_DB=<your-database-keys>" >> .env
 ```

-1.4 - Build the Docker image
+4 - Build the Docker image
 ```bash
 docker compose build
 ```

-1.5 - Run the Docker container
+5 - Run the Docker container
 ```bash
 docker compose up
 ```

-1.6 - Access your localhost in port 8501
+6 - Access your localhost in port 8501

 http://localhost:8501/

+After these steps you should be able to access the app and perform all CRUD operations in your database.

-Make sure `.env` file is included in `.gitignore`.
+Note: Make sure `.env` file is included in `.gitignore`.